chalmerj/introcs-lecture-notes/devel/rst/forexamples.rst

 Note how we make sure the columns are consistent in the heading and further rows:
 We used a format string for the headings with the same field widths as in the body of the table.
-We also reduced the length of the format string by putting all the substitution expressions in braces right beside each other, and generate the space between columns with a larger field width.
+A separate variation: We also reduced the length of the format string by putting all the substitution expressions in braces right beside each other, and generate the space between columns with a larger field width.